slamgLuke/x86-64-learning/README.md

 In this github repo I have collected many small algorithm projects over time that have helped me learn to program in x86_64 assembly in Linux, ranging from sorting algorithms, to simple data structures, and even LeetCode problems.

-There is some shared wisdom for those interested in learning as well.
-I hope to make this repo useful not just for me.
+There is also some shared wisdom for those interested in learning as well.
+I hope to make this repo useful not just for me, but for anyone who is just as crazy as I am.

+Don't come here looking for tutorials or guides.
+This is a place for those who want to learn by doing, and by failing **(mostly this)**.
+If you are not ready to spend too much time debugging a single line of code, maybe this is not for you.

 ## Why bother?